akikadigital/smart_progress_dialog/README.md

 SmartProgressDialog.stopProgressDialog(
   context, // BuildContext
-  SmartProgressState.success, // State of the dialog (success, error, warning)
+  state: SmartProgressState.success, // State of the dialog (success, error, warning)
   text: "Successful", // Text to display in the dialog );